AddressFinder/addressfinder-salesforce/README.md

 3. Edit the `CONFIGURATION` block
   1. Enter your AddressFinder license key and country details
   2. Edit the Address field IDs to match your page
   3. Set debug mode (enabled by default).
-This simply displays JS alerts if any of your Address field IDs are misconfigured.
-You may prefer to disable debug mode, in which case these errors will be logged to the browser console.
+This displays JS alerts if any of your address field IDs are misconfigured.
+  4. When working successfully, disable debug mode.
+Any errors will be silently logged to the Javascript console.

+#### Obtaining a license key

 New users can register for a free account at one of these links:
 - [Free Account for Australia](https://portal.addressfinder.io/signup/au/free)